Quasinormal modes in charged fluids at complex momentum: Non-perturbative computation of radius of convergence

 Let us now move on to very briefly discuss the sound channel.
 Just like in the shear, the radius of convergence of the hydrodynamic sound mode, shown in \ref{fig:RC2}(c) and (d), exhibits 3 distinct branches of collisions that become dominant at different values of the charge. \begin{itemize} \item \textbf{Red branch:} The red branch, just like in shear, is defined as being dominated by a pole collision of the hydrodynamic sound with a gapped mode in the same channel.
 This collision occurs at complex values of the momentum $z$. \item \textbf{Blue branch:} The pole collisions along the blue, analytic branch in the sound channel occur precisely at the location where $\Delta_0=0$, namely at:

-The defining characteristic of this branch is a collision between the hydrodynamic sound and diffusion mode, the latter of which is already beyond its radius of convergence. \item \textbf{Green branch:} This branch is characterised by the collision of the hydrodynamic sound mode with a gapped, diffusive mode in the same channel.
+The defining characteristic of this branch is a collision between the hydrodynamic sound and diffusion mode, the latter of which is already beyond its radius of convergence.
+As such, unlike \cite{Abbasi:2020ykq}, we wouldn't call this a hydro-hydro collision as one of the modes is well outside the validity of hydrodynamics. \item \textbf{Green branch:} This branch is characterised by the collision of the hydrodynamic sound mode with a gapped, diffusive mode in the same channel.
 This collision happens at $z<0$ and corresponds to a two-sheet branch point. \end{itemize}

 For the sound channel, rather than discussing every type of collision in detail, we highlight a particularly interesting one.
 In $d=4$ dimensions, this happens at $\tilde Q=0.445$, which is plotted in great detail in figure \ref{fig:blueGreen}.
 The brown line corresponds to the hydrodynamic sound mode, the green line to a diffusive non-hydrodynamic mode in the sound channel and the lilac line to the diffusion mode.
 As the red arrows indicate, at $\lambda=-i$, four QNMs collide simultaneously at the lower blue star.
 As such, we expect that point to correspond to a 4-sheet critical point, unlike all other non analyticities shown so far.
 This happens at every transition between two branches of collisions.
 Another pole collision occurs at $\lambda=+i$.